 Stigma in the workplace can:

-• lead to discriminatory behaviour, including harassment
+• lead to discriminatory behaviour towards workers with experiences of mental health issues, including bullying and harassment

 An open and inclusive workplace, where workers feel safe and supported to seek help early, is better for everyone.